the-greenman/feralsanctity/feral_sanctity_manifesto.md

 The soil empties.
 The waters warm.
 The web tears.

-Our bondage may be less brutal than chattel slavery - the wound it leaves on all the people of this planet cuts deep to the core.
+Our bondage may be less brutal than chattel slavery - humanity's brutal inheritance can never be diminished or dismissed.
+Yet these self induced shackles leave a wound that cuts our planet deep to the core.
 The systems possessing us are hollowing the ground beneath all future possibility.

 But I must recognize my complicity.
 I too fail to bite the hand that feeds me.
 I too seek to be the best in my cage.
 And as I spin on my wheel, seeking to do good, I power the great beast that devours my planet.